mounikamona155/training-content/11/QC/Angular_week10_QC.md

    - Angular's FormsModule, which we import in order to use ngModel.
  - What makes a “single page application” (SPA) different from a normal web page?
    - A single page applicaiton is front-loaded, as in all of the components and data are loaded at once, and we don't need to invoke any more loads to get to different parts of our application.
 A traditional web site has different pages, and as we navigate around we request each page one at a time.
 In SPA instead of viewing different pages, we simply hide and show different components as needed.
+ - What is an Angular service?
+   - An angular service is a class that is instantiated as a singleton object and exposes functionality to the components and modules to which is it provided.
+   - Good use cases for services in angular include: API consumption, inter-component/module communication, addressing cross cutting concerns
+ - How can you create a new service on the command line using the Angular CLI?
+   - ng generate service <service-name> AKA ng g s <service-name>
  - What are the properties of the metadata object passed to the @Component decorator?
    - template - used to write the template (html) code inline
    - templateUrl - used to point to a file containing the template code (html)